 As we make investment decisions, we need to be conscious of capital gains and investment income.
 Which investments are best suited to retirement accounts, and which are best suited to taxable accounts?
 As part of a charitable gifting strategy, can we take an oversized, low basis position to manage gains?
 Loss harvesting needs to be part of the process each and every year.

 This speaks to the question, “Can’t we just set our asset mix and forget it?”
 Market forces change the investment mix over time.
 When a position becomes overweight, due to appreciation, it can change the level of risk.
 Given that your asset mix reflects how much risk you are willing to take, a systematic rebalancing strategy can add value to your bottom line over time.

 Rebalancing is the way we keep your investment mix on target and ensure that you don’t take more risk than is warranted.

 The fees paid for investment management have become a hot topic.
 Clearly the less money you pay in fees and taxes, the more you keep in your portfolio.
 Many people are paying fees and aren’t aware of it.
 If you have a 401K, you pay fees – not just on each mutual fund you hold, but also administrative fees that lower your return.
 In this instance, you are paying fees without the benefit of personal service.

 We are in agreement that lower fees are better.
 However, paying to have your money managed can be worth every penny.
 People who have spent years accumulating their nest egg will want to avoid costly mistakes that could jeopardize their future.
 Many are daunted by the responsibility that comes with managing their life savings when it is not their area of expertise.

-It’s difficult to put a price on piece of mind.
+It’s difficult to put a price on piece of mind, and we’re happy to discuss our Investment Management fees with you at any time if you have any questions.
 Hiring a financial advisor may be the most important step you take to having a secure financial future.
 Contact us today for a complimentary session to discuss your investment management options.